EcnalEed/EcnalEed/README.md

 ## Hi there 👋 I'm LanceDdot.

-Currently pursuing a Bachelor's Degree in Information Technology, specializing in Cybersecurity.
+Currently pursuing a Bachelor of Science Degree in Information Technology, specializing in Cybersecurity.

 ### Technologies that I'm currently using 💻: